sljur/Super_Scouts/project_documentation/deliverable_1_inception.md

 # Interviews:
 ## Interview: 1<br>
 **Summary:** Sonya and I mostly discussed how our idea, based on the interview questions, sounds like a social media app but for scouts; she likes the idea as a nice-to-have, but would be very cool if she were able to keep track of the kids progress and then be able to print out what everyone did at the end of the month.
-She also thought it would be cool if we were able to post photos as proof of project completion, and if there was a centralized system instead of having to use facebook messenger, scoutbook, and regular phone calls and texts to communicate with everyone.<br>
+She also thought it would be cool if we were able to post photos as proof of project completion, and if there was a centralized system instead of having to use Facebook messenger, scoutbook, and regular phone calls and texts to communicate with everyone.<br>
 **Interviewer:** Sami Jurado<br>
 **Interviewee** Sonya Jurado<br>
 **Date:** September 12th, 2023; Tuesday at 3:00pm <br>